 We were sad to say goodbye to Rainer in March of this year.
 He had been involved in LEAP from the very beginning and made an essential contribution to the early-stage process.

-However, following the consultation calls and the workshop in January, it became clear, that Rainer wanted to go ahead faster and with more pragmatism and was unhappy with some of our recurring discussions about systems change and social justice.
+Following the consultation calls and the workshop in January, it became clear that Rainer wanted to go ahead faster and with more pragmatism and was unsatisfied with some of our recurring discussions about systems change and social justice.
 We are sad that at this point of our journey we were unable to reconcile these differences but parted in a spirit of mutual understanding and appreciation.
 We hope that Rainer will be one of the first to join the wider LEAP community.

 Tatiana is an organiser and facilitator with over ten years experience of working on issues around race, migration and climate justice.
 She has led strategy development processes for social justice organisations, facilitated work exploring liberation, and delivered trainings on movement building across the UK and in Europe.